-Several things can cause a sleep regression, but the shift in sleep habits are most often attributed to natural growth and development in a baby (such as crawling and teething) that create changes in sleep patterns that will contribute to these developments.
+Several things can cause a sleep regression, but the shift in sleep habits is most often attributed to the natural growth of a baby.
+New developments, such as crawling and teething, create changes in sleep patterns that facilitate those developments.
 In other words, your baby growing up can mean less sleep for you.
-But it doesn’t have to.
-You can diminish the impact of sleep regressions by preventing poor sleep habits and avoiding an inappropriate sleep schedule that makes bad situations worse.
+You can, however, diminish the impact of sleep regressions by establishing good sleep habits off the bat.

-Previous to four months a baby is still on the same schedule they were on in uterine, and can immediately enter a deeper non-REM sleep, according to certified infant and child sleep consultant Pam Edwards.
-This is why you have been able to rock or nurse your 2-month-old baby to sleep and just put them down for a nap wherever — the car, the living room, a football stadium — without any disturbances waking them up.
-But at four months, babies don’t enter deep sleep as quickly (like an adult) and can easily be stirred within the first 30 minutes of falling asleep.
+Until the 4-month mark, babies are on womb time, keeping to their in-utero sleep schedule.
+Infants in this early phase can drop immediately into a deeper non-REM sleep, says certified infant and child sleep consultant Pam Edwards, which is why you can rock or nurse a 2-month-old baby to sleep and put them down for a nap just about anywhere — the car, the living room, a football stadium — without any fear of waking them up.
+But once the 4 month sleep regression starts, babies no longer enter deep sleep as quickly and, like adults, can be easily roused within the first 30 minutes of falling asleep.
 So rocking, holding, and singing to a baby becomes stimulating — not sleep-inducing.
-Reducing all distractions, noise, light, and keeping a steady room temperature is imperative to beating a sleep regression.
+Reducing all distractions, noise, light, and keeping a steady room temperature is imperative to beating the 4 month sleep regression.

-In addition to controlling your child’s sleep environment, it’s important to get your baby on your schedule, and stick to it, since this will be similar to the schedule they are on for the rest of their lives.
-A baby who was previously sleeping in until 7 or 8 AM will begin to wake up at a more natural “sunrise” hour — around 6 or 7 AM.
-Instead of hoping that a later bedtime will promote them to continue sleeping in, put them to bed earlier and guarantee a (full) good night’s sleep.
-This will prevent a shorter sleep cycle from creating an overtired baby who will in turn wake up even earlier, more frequently, and grouchier.
-Get on board with the “early to bed, early to rise” pattern and stick to it — anything less is going against baby’s natural sleep rhythms, according to family sleep consultant Hailee Schollaardt.
+In addition to controlling your child’s sleep environment, it’s important to get your baby on your schedule and stick to it, since this will be similar to the sleep schedule they are on for the rest of their lives.
+Think of this as sleep training 101.
+A baby who was previously sleeping in until 7 or 8 a.m. will begin to wake up at a more natural “sunrise” hour — around 6 or 7 a.m.
+Instead of hoping that a later bedtime will help a baby to sleep in a bit later, it’s important to put them to bed earlier in order to guarantee a (full) good night’s sleep.
+This will prevent a shorter sleep cycle from creating an overtired baby who will, in turn, wake up even earlier, more frequently, and grouchier.
+Get on board with the “early to bed, early to rise” pattern and stick to it — anything less is going against the baby’s natural sleep rhythms, according to family sleep consultant Hailee Schollaardt.

-Aside from natural adjustment to the circadian world around them, a baby’s physical development also contributes to changing sleep pattern.
-At four months, most babies become more mobile — making swaddling unsafe.
-But swaddling still promotes sleep, so you’re stuck between a sleepsack and a hard place, trying to find the sweet spot to keep your baby comfortable and — more importantly — asleep.
-This means that the swaddle is no longer safe to use.
-The downside to this is that Simply unswaddling a baby and moving them to a sleepsack will cause them to begin waking up at night or start to have difficulty falling and staying asleep for naps.
-In this case Edwards suggests trying the Baby Merlin’s Magic Sleepsuit (until they start rolling in their sleep).
+Aside from a natural adjustment to the circadian world around them, a baby’s physical development also contributes to changing sleep patterns.
+At 4 months, most babies become more mobile — making swaddling unsafe.
+But swaddling still promotes sleep, so you’re stuck between a sleepsack and a hard place.
+In this case, Edwards suggests trying the Baby Merlin’s Magic Sleepsuit (until they start rolling in their sleep).
 “It’s a fantastic tool for babies who aren’t able to be swaddled but just aren’t ready for a sleepsack quite yet,” writes Edwards in a post on the Wee Bee Dreaming sleep consulting site.

-Promoting an early bedtime, creating a calm sleep environment, getting good naps, and switching up the way you swaddle and help you to prevent any of your baby’s sleep regressions from turning into a lack of sleep for your family.
+Promoting an early bedtime, creating a calm sleep environment, getting good naps, and switching up the way you swaddle will all help to prevent a 4 month old sleep regression from turning into sleep deprivation for the whole family.
 Just remember that sleep really isn’t that tricky — we all need it, and your baby wants it.
-Provide the schedule, environment, and guidance for good rest and it will come (not always, but it will come).
+Provide the schedule, environment, and guidance for good rest and it will come (not always right away, but it will come).